Battle of Coronel: Lines of communication

 Cradock probably received Churchill's reply on 1 November with the messages collected by Glasgow at Coronel, giving him time to read it before the battle.
 Thus, Cradock would have taken the message as final confirmation that he was doing what was expected.
 Departing from Stanley he had left behind a letter to be forwarded to Admiral of the Fleet Sir Hedworth Meux in the event of his death.
 In this, he commented that he did not intend to suffer the fate of Rear Admiral Ernest Troubridge, a friend of Cradock, who at the time was awaiting court-martial for failing to engage the enemy.
 The governor of the Falklands reported that Cradock had not expected to survive, as did the governor's aide.
 Luce reported that "Cradock was constitutionally incapable of refusing or even postponing action if there was the smallest chance of success".

-On 3 November, Fisher in London received news from Valparaiso that Spee had been sighted.
+On 3 November, Fisher in London received news from Valparaíso that Spee had been sighted.
 He urgently gave orders for Defence to join Cradock and stressed the need to keep Canopus together with the other ships.
 On 4 November, German reports of the battle started to reach London.